eonx-com/easy-monorepo/packages/EasyUtils/readme.md

 The `orderLowerPriorityFirst()` method still returns an iterable (or, more precisely, a generator).
 If you need an `array`, you can use the `orderLowerPriorityFirstAsArray()` method instead.
 :::

+## Math

+The Math helper provides the following methods:

+- `abs:` returns the absolute value for the given number
+- `add:` adds two numbers and returns the result
+- `comp:` compares two numbers
+- `divide:` divides one number by the other and returns the result
+- `multiply:` multiplies one number by the other and returns the result
+- `round:` rounds the given number and returns the result
+- `sub:` subs tow numbers and returns the result

 [1]: https://getcomposer.org/
 [2]: https://tomasvotruba.com/blog/2018/06/14/collector-pattern-for-dummies/